psholtz/MIT-SICP/Projects-S2005/Project1/clojure/README.md

 **Basebot implemented in Clojure.**

-To run this script from the command line, write:
+To execute the script from the command line:

 > java -cp clojure.jar clojure.main basebot.clj

-To run the file into the REPL interpreter, write:
+To load the script into memory after the interpreter has started:

 > (load-file "basebot.clj")